Boundary phase transitions of two-dimensional quantum critical XXZ model: Boundary critical behavior with a dangling two-leg ladder

 \emph{XY1 phase.} In this phase, $K_{\mr{S}}\rightarrow \text{finite value}$, $K_{\mr{A}}\rightarrow +\infty$, $g_{1}\rightarrow +\infty$, $g_{2}\rightarrow 0$, and $g_{3}\rightarrow 0$ in the ladder.
 It is easy to see that $g_{z}^{\pm}$ and $g_{xx}^{+}$ vanish in the RG flow, but $g_{xx}^{-}$ is relevant, and it turns out to drive $K_{\mr{S}}$ to infinity.
 This case closely resembles the easy-plane AF order phase of the dangling spin chain case, but the divergence of coupling constants is even stronger.
 Setting $g_{xx}^{+}$, $g_{z}^{\pm}$, $g_{2}$ and $g_{3}$ to be zero, we find the following asymptotic form of the RG equations,

 The coupling constants $K_{\mr{S,A}}$, $g_{1}$ and $g_{xx}^{-}$ diverge at a finite renormalization scale $l_{0}<+\infty$ implying the inadequacy of the perturbative RG analysis, thus the Callan-Symanzik equation cannot be integrated to find the asymptotic behavior of the correlation functions.
-Nonetheless, the strong divergence of $K_{\mr{S}}$ and $K_{\mr{A}}$ suggest that both dual fields $\theta_{\mr{S}}$ and $\theta_{\mr{A}}$ are pinned at static values, thus the boundary has a long-range easy-plane AF order, and shows extraordinary critical behavior.
+Nonetheless, the strong divergence of $K_{\mr{S}}$ and $K_{\mr{A}}$ suggests that both dual fields $\theta_{\mr{S}}$ and $\theta_{\mr{A}}$ are pinned at static values, thereby the boundary has a long-range easy-plane AF order, and shows extraordinary critical behavior.

+The coupled RG equations (\ref{eq:rg_ladder_bulk_first})--(\ref{eq:rg_ladder_bulk_last}) can be solved numerically with given bare coupling constants as the initial conditions.
+We first introduce weak coupling between the ladder and the bulk into each phase of the ladder, and plot the solutions in Fig. \ref{fig:numerical_weak}.
+We find that the consequent RG flow and the stability of each phase are fully consistent with the above perturbative analysis.
+However, as shown in Fig. \ref{fig:numerical_strong}, a stronger coupling to the bulk can destabilize the singlet phase of the ladder and drive $K_{\mr{S}}$, $K_{\mr{A}}$, $g_{1}$ and $g_{xx}^{-}$ to diverge and other coupling constants to vanish, which turns out to be an AF state.
+Therefore, increasing the coupling between the ladder and the bulk state can induce a direct transition from the ordinary phase to the extraordinary phase with AF order on the boundary, which is consistent with the boundary transition of the dangling ladder system observed in the numerical simulations \cite{Ding2023}.